Schools Rugby

 High Schools Rugby

 High Schools rugby within the Province is aimed at providing developing and non-traditional rugby schools the opportunity to play more regularly.
 While these are all structured competitions the primary objective is to give the participants more opportunities to play.
+Below is a list of current competitions.

 U18 High Schools Cup